CMRAJPUT1979/CMRAJPUT1979/README.md

 - 📫 How to reach me chandrajeetsingrajput@gmail.com

 <!---
-CMRAJPUT1979/CMRAJPUT1979 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+CMRAJPUT1979/Chandrajeetsing Rajput is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->